 What is the goal of this study?

-With this trial, researchers are working to answer these questions:
+Researchers are working to answer these questions:

 - Is this T-cell therapy safe to give to children and young adults with recurrent or refractory CNS tumors, including DIPG and DMG?